Insider Buying: Evergy, Inc. (NYSE:EVRG) Director Buys 7,058 Shares of Stock

-Evergy, Inc. (NYSE:EVRG) Director C John Wilder bought 7,058 shares of the firm’s stock in a transaction that occurred on Friday, November 26th.
-The shares were acquired at an average price of $64.82 per share, with a total value of $457,499.56.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Evergy, Inc. (NYSE:EVRG) Director C John Wilder bought 7,058 shares of the business’s stock in a transaction that occurred on Monday, November 29th.
+The stock was purchased at an average cost of $65.10 per share, for a total transaction of $459,475.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 C John Wilder also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, December 20th.
-Stockholders of record on Friday, November 19th will be issued a $0.5725 dividend.
-This represents a $2.29 dividend on an annualized basis and a dividend yield of 3.51%.
-This is a positive change from Evergy’s previous quarterly dividend of $0.54.
-The ex-dividend date is Thursday, November 18th.
-Evergy’s dividend payout ratio (DPR) is presently 59.95%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, December 20th.
+Investors of record on Friday, November 19th will be issued a $0.5725 dividend.
+This represents a $2.29 annualized dividend and a yield of 3.62%.
+The ex-dividend date of this dividend is Thursday, November 18th.
+This is an increase from Evergy’s previous quarterly dividend of $0.54.
+Evergy’s dividend payout ratio (DPR) is 59.95%.

-Several equities analysts have recently commented on EVRG shares.
-Evercore ISI restated a “buy” rating and issued a $70.00 price objective on shares of Evergy in a report on Wednesday, September 22nd.
-Wells Fargo & Company decreased their price objective on shares of Evergy from $72.00 to $68.00 and set an “equal weight” rating on the stock in a report on Wednesday, September 22nd.
-Finally, Bank of America lowered shares of Evergy from a “buy” rating to a “neutral” rating and set a $65.00 price objective on the stock. in a report on Wednesday, September 15th.
-Three research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $68.00.
+A number of hedge funds and other institutional investors have recently made changes to their positions in EVRG.
+Ameriprise Financial Inc. lifted its stake in Evergy by 48.7% during the 1st quarter.
+Ameriprise Financial Inc. now owns 144,865 shares of the company’s stock worth $8,624,000 after acquiring an additional 47,441 shares in the last quarter.
+Eaton Vance Management lifted its stake in Evergy by 7.7% during the 1st quarter.
+Eaton Vance Management now owns 15,387 shares of the company’s stock worth $916,000 after acquiring an additional 1,096 shares in the last quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG acquired a new position in Evergy during the 1st quarter worth about $143,000.
+Schroder Investment Management Group lifted its stake in Evergy by 43.2% during the 1st quarter.
+Schroder Investment Management Group now owns 36,625 shares of the company’s stock worth $2,180,000 after acquiring an additional 11,055 shares in the last quarter.
+Finally, Advisor Partners LLC acquired a new position in Evergy during the 1st quarter worth about $204,000.
+85.72% of the stock is currently owned by institutional investors.

-Several institutional investors and hedge funds have recently made changes to their positions in EVRG.
-JPMorgan Chase & Co. raised its holdings in shares of Evergy by 256.5% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 3,450,929 shares of the company’s stock valued at $208,538,000 after purchasing an additional 2,482,801 shares in the last quarter.
-Credit Suisse AG raised its holdings in shares of Evergy by 102.9% in the 2nd quarter.
-Credit Suisse AG now owns 4,518,381 shares of the company’s stock valued at $273,994,000 after purchasing an additional 2,291,728 shares in the last quarter.
-Millennium Management LLC raised its holdings in shares of Evergy by 99.3% in the 2nd quarter.
-Millennium Management LLC now owns 2,802,087 shares of the company’s stock valued at $169,330,000 after purchasing an additional 1,395,934 shares in the last quarter.
-Prudential Financial Inc. raised its holdings in shares of Evergy by 418.8% in the 2nd quarter.
-Prudential Financial Inc. now owns 1,573,321 shares of the company’s stock valued at $95,075,000 after purchasing an additional 1,270,071 shares in the last quarter.
-Finally, Vanguard Group Inc. raised its holdings in shares of Evergy by 3.9% in the 2nd quarter.
-Vanguard Group Inc. now owns 28,183,390 shares of the company’s stock valued at $1,703,122,000 after purchasing an additional 1,051,807 shares in the last quarter.
-Institutional investors and hedge funds own 85.72% of the company’s stock.
+A number of research firms have weighed in on EVRG.
+Bank of America lowered shares of Evergy from a “buy” rating to a “neutral” rating and set a $65.00 target price on the stock. in a research note on Wednesday, September 15th.
+Evercore ISI reissued a “buy” rating and issued a $70.00 target price on shares of Evergy in a research note on Wednesday, September 22nd.
+Finally, Wells Fargo & Company decreased their target price on shares of Evergy from $72.00 to $68.00 and set an “equal weight” rating on the stock in a research note on Wednesday, September 22nd.
+Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat, Evergy presently has an average rating of “Buy” and an average target price of $68.00.

 Evergy Company Profile